-Europe continues to be a go-to travel destination all year round, so there’s no wrong time to visit Europe, there’s certainly a season to suit your personal preferences.
+Europe continues to be a go-to travel destination all year round, so there’s no wrong time to visit Europe.
+There is a season to suit every personal preference.
 The seasons in Europe are the same for each country throughout the Continent, but not quite in the same way.

-Countries in the south of Europe such as Greece, Spain, and Portugal experience warmer weather and milder winters.
-Countries in the north experience much colder winters – which make them perfect skiing or snowy festive destinations.
+Countries in the south of Europe such as Greece, Spain, and Portugal experience warmer summers and milder winters.
+Countries in the north experience moderate summers and much colder winters, making them perfect skiing or snowy festive destinations.

 Spring in Europe

 Spring in Europe takes place between March and May.

-The weather in Europe in March starts warming up.
-Flowers come into bloom offering stunning, colourful landscapes from vibrant tulip fields to Europe’s best displays of blossom trees.
+The weather in Europe starts warming up in March.
+Flowers begin to bloom, offering colourful landscapes of vibrant tulip fields and Europe’s best displays of blossom trees.

-Animals also begin to emerge from hibernation and commence migrations – a wonderful time for wildlife enthusiasts to visit Europe.
+Animals also begin to emerge from hibernation and migrate – an excellent time for wildlife enthusiasts to visit Europe.
 Many don’t know Europe has some of the world’s best wildlife destinations.

-No matter where you decide to visit in Europe, spring is a wonderful time of year.
-Especially for travellers looking to explore the great outdoors, the temperature in Europe in May is perfect.
+No matter where in Europe you decide to visit, spring is a beautiful time of year.
+For travellers looking to explore the great outdoors, the temperature in Europe in May is perfect.

-Spring is excellent for hiking nearly anywhere in Europe and also for coastal destinations in southern countries such as Valencia in Spain.
-Or, a tour of Croatia where late spring offers beautiful weather without the summer crowds is a very affordable and beautiful warm weather escape.
+Spring is excellent for hiking nearly anywhere in Europe, even for coastal destinations in southern countries such as Valencia in Spain.
+A tour of Croatia in late spring offers beautiful weather without the summer crowds – a very affordable and lovely warm weather escape.

 We are great advocates of shoulder season travel in Europe, especially in spring.
 Spring is a great time to tour the entire continent or settle in to explore just one country.
-Enjoy an early summer in Southern Europe or welcome the return of the sun in Northern Europe.
+Enjoy an early summer in Southern Europe or welcome the sun’s return in Northern Europe.

 Late spring is a lovely time to visit countries such as Norway.
-It is a time when locals head outside after a long winter to embrace the sun and celebrate unique rituals such as “Utepsils” – the ritual of the first beer drunk alfresco for the season.
+It is a time when locals head outside after a long winter to embrace the sun and celebrate unique rituals such as “Utepsils” – the tradition of the first beer drunk alfresco for the season.